severo/pesticides_website/BUILD.md

 npm run serve
 ```

-Note that the configuration for Browsersync is defined in the
+The configuration for Browsersync is defined in the
 [`bc-config.js`](bc-config.js) file.

 Note that you certainly want to run both `npm run serve` and `npm run watch` at